 These are easily broken away and can establish in any part of the garden they end up in.
 This happens when children play, during division or transplant, or even when the dog is digging in the yard.
 If a piece of rhizome ends up in another variety of iris, it can establish, taking over the bed and causing the iris flower to change color.

 More notable still, would be the presence of a sport.
 This is when the plant produces an offset that is not true to the parent.
 In these cases, the sport may bloom an entirely different shade.

 Transplanting and Why Iris Turns Color

 Another thing to think about is the strange issue of transplanting.
 You or someone else may have planted iris in the landscape years ago.
 Perhaps it didn’t bloom anymore because it needed division or the site was not conducive to flowering.

-If any of the rhizomes are still alive and you transplant into the location after amending the soil, the conditions are now optimum.
-Even a piece of the old rhizome can rise from the ashes and reestablish.
+If any of the rhizomes are still alive and you transplant them into the location after amending the soil, the conditions are now optimum.
+Even a piece of the old rhizome can rise from the ashes and reestablish itself.
 If the older iris is a stronger cultivar, it may take over the new iris patch, making it appear the new iris plant changes color.

 The same thing can happen if you transplant your purple iris from a bed but inadvertently move others of a different color.
 Lo and behold, the next year you may have several different colors in the bed.

-The ease with which irises establish themselves make them valuable, consistent performers.
-This same thing can cause some anxiety when they seem to come up a different hue.
+The ease with which irises establish themselves makes them valuable, consistent performers.
+This same thing can cause some anxiety when they seem to come up with a different hue.